• Skip to primary navigation

 Easy Apricot Pie Ingredients

 Pie Crust - for ease, I made my apricot pie with a storebought pie crust like this one Pillsbury Pie Crusts.
-If in the UK I recommend using Jus-rol Ready Rolled Pastry Sheets or you could substitute a ready baked pastry case.
+If in the UK I recommend using Jus-rol Ready Rolled Pastry Sheets.

-If you'd prefer making your own pastry then this recipe shows you how to make Easy All-Butter Flaky Pie Crust.
+If you'd prefer making a homemade pie crust this recipe shows you how to make Easy All-Butter Flaky Pie Crust.

-Apricots - fresh apricots are best to use in this simple apricot galette and always give the best flavor and texture.
-If you want to use canned apricots, ensure you drain off all the apricot juice and pat the fruit dry with kitchen paper before placing on the pastry.
-This helps stop the pastry becoming soggy.
+Apricots - fresh apricots are best to use in this simple apricot galette.
+I always look for ripe apricot which have the best flavor and texture.
+If you want to use canned apricots, ensure you drain off the extra juices and pat the fruit dry with kitchen paper before placing on the pastry.
+This helps stop the bottom of the pie becoming soggy.

 How to Make Easy Apricot Pie